Rbfinch/grepq/README.md

 **6. Plays nicely with your unix workflows**

 For example, see `tune.sh` in the `examples` directory.
-This simple script will filter a fastq file using `grepq`, tune the pattern file on a user-specified number of fastq records, and then filter the fastq file again using the tuned pattern file for a user-specified number of the most frequent regex pattern matches.
+This simple script will filter a FASTQ file using `grepq`, tune the pattern file on a user-specified number of FASTQ records, and then filter the FASTQ file again using the tuned pattern file for a user-specified number of the most frequent regex pattern matches.

 ## Usage
 Get instructions and examples using `grepq -h`, and `grepq tune -h` and `grepq inverted -h` for more information on the `tune` and `inverted` subcommands, respectively.